Piyushrathoreee/Velt-Demos/adobe-pdf-velt-demo/README.md

-# Adobe PDF Editor Clone with Velt Collaboration
+# PDF Reviewer with Velt Collaboration

 A PDF Editor-inspired document collaboration app built with Next.js, React-PDF, and Velt, demonstrating real-time inline commenting and multi-user collaboration features on PDF documents.